benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 ### Orientation of Neutral Axis

 In order to find the orientation of the neutral axis, you must first be able to plot the $\sigma_{x}$ distribution along the cross-section.
-It is this force, which is inherintly caused by multi-axial moments, that causes the change in N.A.
+It is this force, which is inherintly caused by multi-axial moments, that causes the change in N.A. because the N.A. axis exists along the plane between where the $\sigma_{x}$ is equal to zero.
+Hence, a sketch can really help when figuring out the orientation of the axis.
 If this is understood, here is the derivation of the neutral axis change.

 Important variables: $\theta$ is the angle measured from the [positive z-axis](#3d-axial-due-to-bending) clockwise to the $M_{R}$, $M_{z} = M_{R}\cos\theta$, $M_{y} = M_{R}\sin\theta$, $M_{R} = \sqrt{M_z^2+M_y^2}$, and $\alpha$ is the angle of the N.A.